kautukraj/kautukraj.github.io/research.md

 <div class="journal">
+<b>Classifying Emergency Tweets for Disaster Response</b><br>
-Journal article 1: This paper was written keeping in view the social science researchers working on disaster research domain at the Special Centre for Disaster Research.
-With relatively less technicality, the paper focused on how effectively the raw twitter data can be accessed, pre-processed and represented in the Vector Space to enable traditional machine learning algorithms to train on.
+This paper was written keeping in view the social science researchers working on disaster research domain at the Special Centre for Disaster Research.
+With relatively less technicality, the paper focused on how effectively the raw twitter data can be accessed, pre-processed and represented in the Vector Space to enable traditional machine learning algorithms to train on. <br>

+<b>Twitter based Disaster Response using Machine Learning (J1)</b><br>
+<b>Improving Twitter based Disaster Response using Deep Learning (J2)</b><br>

-Journal article 2 and 3: These papers are the third and fourth chapter of my dissertation.
+These papers are the third and fourth chapter of my dissertation.<br>

-The counterpart of article 2: https://arxiv.org/pdf/1605.05894.pdf.
-The counterpart of article 3: https://arxiv.org/pdf/1608.03902.pdf.
+The counterpart of article J1: https://arxiv.org/pdf/1605.05894.pdf.<br>
+The counterpart of article J2: https://arxiv.org/pdf/1608.03902.pdf.<br>

 In both of our works, we've made an attempt to design global classifiers for classifying disaster-specific tweets.
 However, the counterparts focus concisely in event-specific classification.
 We can't afford to wait for a disastrous event to happen for collecting a couple of hundreds of tweets, labelling them, and designing classifier for the event.
-Therefore, a global classifier seemed lacking which could classify disaster-specific tweets irrespective of the region and the language.
+Therefore, a global classifier seemed lacking which could classify disaster-specific tweets irrespective of the region and the language.<br>

 The performances of the classifiers in respective papers hold very close to their state-of-art counterparts in terms of classification accuracy.
 </div>